 Just in time inventory, multiple products on the same line and predictive analytics change the way we can visualize and create things.The customer is co-creating the product!
 Another example is the Moto Maker, launched by Motorola for their Moto-X phone.
 Their customisation tools are incredibly customer-centric.
 And this is what we, the consumers, like – being able to design our ‘own’ product.These are examples of resources that are not constrained, but available to everyone, everywhere.

-On the left is a picture of an experiment conducted in Gujarat to cover the canals using photo-voltaic cells.
+An experiment conducted in Gujarat to cover the canals using photo-voltaic cells.
 It solved the largest problem faced by the solar power plants – land – as well as reduced evaporation from canals.
 Without going into the technical details, suffice it to say that if the entire length of the canal is used to generate electricity, then an estimated 50 million households can be powered with solar energy alone!
 This also implies that 11,000 acres of land can be potentially conserved along with a saving of around 20 billion litres of water per annum.

 With the oil and gas portfolio shifting more towards gas (and gas with no methane emissions during production and transportation to the customer), BP - a strong proponent of sustainable development – is doing its bit as the world transitions to a lower carbon world.
 With a focus on biofuels, wind, and now solar, we have the largest operated renewables business among our oil and gas peers.
 We are the first company to encourage an industry initiative called OGCI - 10 companies, 20% of world oil and gas production, $1 billion fund to develop clean and low carbon transition initiatives.